mpsonntag/snippets/notes/projects/bc_poster_gallery/repo-readme.md

 # Bernstein Conference Poster Gallery set up notes and data archive

-KEEP PRIVATE
+**KEEP PRIVATE**
 - keep the repository private, but make sure no live passwords are used in the config files
 - keep the files with passwords in the appropriate repository

 This repository contains
+- all information to set up the service
-- all the information to set up, populate and run the Berstein Conference Poster Gallery
+- all information to populate and run the Bernstein Conference Poster Gallery
-- all the files and statistics from previous conferences
+- all files and statistics from previous conferences

+For preparing the server to host the Bernstein Conference poster gallery, check the [gallery setup notes](./gallery.setup.md).
-For handling the Bernstein Conference poster gallery, check the [gallery handling notes](./gallery-handling.md).
+For handling the Bernstein Conference poster gallery content before and during a conference, check the [gallery handling notes](./gallery-handling.md).

 ### Resources and repository structure